urtuteja/Language-as-Data/Error Analysis/README.md

-This folder contains all the materials used for the Error Analysis.
+This folder contains all the materials used for the error analysis.

 The complete code is available in the Jupyter Notebook Error_Analysis.ipynb.